SciML/ModelingToolkit.jl/docs/src/basics/AbstractSystem.md

 to know the order that ModelingToolkit is internally using.

-For the value maps, the parameters are allowed to be functions of each other, and value maps of states can be functions of the parameters, i.e. you can do:
+For the value maps, the parameters are allowed to be functions of each other, and value maps of unknowns can be functions of the parameters, i.e. you can do:

 ```
 u0 = [